-- Use/possession of drugs or alcohol as stated in JCA's Drug and Alcohol Policy - Use/possession of any tobacco or vape products (as stated in JCA's Cigarette & Tobacco Product - Physical fighting - Sexual, racial, or ethnically inflammatory statements or actions but not limited to racial/ethnical/sexual terms. - Student-on-student harassment - Unwanted/unwelcome physical contact/touching - Actions which disrupt the school environment - Destroying school property or the property of any member of the administration, faculty, staff, or student body - Skipping class or activity (third offense) - Computer tampering - Use/possession of fireworks - Failure to serve Saturday morning detention. - Theft - Leaving school building or grounds without permission - Posting or sharing defamatory statements/pictures directed at individual JCA students, student's family members, faculty, staff, or the school community in general and/or on the internet. - Taking unwanted/ unwelcomed videotaping/pictures without permission
+- Use/possession of drugs of alcohol - Use/possession of any tobacco or vape products - Fighting - Sexual, racial, or ethnically inflammatory statements or actions - Student-on-student harassment - Unwanted/unwelcome physical contact/touching - Actions which disrupt the school environment - Destroying school property or the property of any member of the administration, faculty, staff, or student body - Truancy $(3^{rd} 4^{th} \text{ offense})$ - Computer tampering - Use/possession of fireworks. - Failure to serve Saturday morning detention. - Theft - Leaving school building, grounds, or school sponsored location without permission - Posting, sharing, or creating defamatory statements/pictures/ videos directed at individual JCA students, faculty, staff, or the school community - Social Media post representing JCA contrary to the JCA hallmarks and philosophy - Refusal to comply with a request from an administrator - Failure of male student to shave- insubordination (5th offense) - Other behaviors determined by the dean

-CLASS V - BOARD HEARING AND/OR PERMANENT SEPARATION- Students will appear before the Faculty Discipline Board, which considers matters that may require the student's separation or expulsion from the school.
+CLASS V - BOARD HEARING AND/OR PERMANENT SEPARATION behaviors will appear before the Faculty Discipline Board, which considers matters that may require the student's separation or expulsion from the school.